conroy-ricketts/Workout-Tracker/README.md

 5. Run the app on your preferred emulator or phone!

 ## What's next for Workout Tracker
 - We want to flesh out all of the other ideas that we had for our app but were unable to finish within the Kinght Hacks project daadline.
-These other ideas include: user accounts, user login, profile pictures, app themes, and exercise demonstration screens.
+These other ideas include: user accounts, user login, profile pictures, app themes, more bias for the workout plan based on user answers, and exercise demonstration screens.